jclark/satpulse/goroutines.md

 Sends to SSE broadcast goroutine.

-Send to ptp4l grandmaster control goroutine.
+Sends to ptp4l control goroutine.

-Shuts down when the two receiving channels are closed.
+Shuts down when its two receiving channels are closed.

 When this is shutdown, sending channel to SSE broadcast and ptp4l control are closed.